kestra-io/docs/content/docs/15.how-to-guides/pushnamespacefiles.md

 ## Before you begin

 Before you start using the `PushNamespaceFiles` task, make sure you have the following prerequisites in place:
-1. A Git repository where you want to push your flows.
+1. A Git repository where you want to push your files.
 2. A Personal Access Token (PAT) for Git authentication.
 3. A running Kestra instance in a version 0.17.0 or later with the PAT stored as a [secret](../05.concepts/04.secret.md) within the Kestra instance.